Lobuche and Island Peak Climbing 20 Days

 • Stay in traditional Sherpa lodges and high camp tents.

-• Experience Sherpa Culture, including Tengboche Monastery visits.
+• Experience Sherpa Culture, including visits to Tengboche Monastery.

 • Professional guide, climbing sherpa, permit, gear, and camp support.